Pudhu Vazhvu: Plot

 Vaikuntam is a lad who lives in a village.
-He is a good singer and in love with a lass Nagammal.
+He is a good singer and in love with a lass, Nagammal.
 But Nagammal's brother is against their love.
 One day he ties Vaikundam to a tree.
-Vaikundam was rescued by a rich woman who was passing that way.
+Vaikundam is rescued by a rich woman who was passing by.
 She takes Vaikundam to her city.
-When she realises that Vaikundam is talented in singing, she promotes him as a singer.
-She renames him as Geethamani.
+When she realises that Vaikundam is a talented singer, she renames him Geethamani and promotes him.
 He becomes famous and rich.
-He neglects his parents and ill treats them.
-His lover Nagammal tries to kill herself because of his behaviour.
-How Geethamani realises his delusion and reconciles with his parents and Nagammal forms the rest of the story.
+However, he neglects his parents and treats them poorly.
+His lover, Nagammal, tries to kill herself because of his behaviour.
+The rest of the story deals with how Geethamani realises his delusion and reconciles with his parents and Nagammal.